Search

 Roundtable is exactly what it implies – it is an opportunity for Scouters to receive quality resources, knowledge, and skills and work as a group to have an opportunity for an equal exchange of ideas.
 Roundtables focus on program highlights for upcoming months and are held in all districts.
 The objectives of roundtables are to provide leaders with program ideas; information on policy and events; and training opportunities.
 It is a forum for sharing experiences and enjoying fun and fellowship with other Scout leaders.
 Roundtable will inspire, motivate, and enable you to provide a stronger program for your Scouts.

-The podcasts are monthly audio presentations that provide information on topics of interest to Cub Scout and Boy Scout leaders.
+The podcasts are monthly audio presentations that provide information on topics of interest to Cub Scout and Scouts BSA leaders.

 Up to date training information from the National Organization.

-The Philmont Training Center (PTC) is the national volunteer training center for the Boy Scouts of America.
+The Philmont Training Center (PTC) is the national volunteer training center for Scouting America.
 Since 1950, the PTC has provided a unique environment for training volunteers, creating leaders, and hosting family friendly experiences and adventures.
 Each year, more than 6,000 Scouters and their families attend the PTC.

 Every conference at the PTC features tools, techniques, audiovisuals, discussions, idea sharing, and activities led by a faculty of experienced Scouters.
 All registered Scouters are invited to attend training center courses; council approval is not required.